MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 ### Unit 4: Use modals, describe a new apartment

++ $ Use Modals
+	Möchtest du ins Schwimmbad gehen
+	-> ja, aber ich kein nicht.
+Ich habe kein geld
+	(yes, but I can not.
+I have no money)

 Schwimmbad swimming pool
 Möchte would like (Möchte ich, Möchtest du, etc..)
 Ins to the